top of page

 • Diabetes.

-Although there is still uncertainty in science regarding this, reactions to specific stressors may influence alterations in the arteries as well as blood pressure.
+Although there is still uncertainty in science regarding this, reactions to specific stressors may influence arteries and blood pressure alterations.

 Symptoms